-M.A. in Counseling, M.A. in Human Services Counseling and Certificate of Advanced Counseling Studies (CACS)
+M.A. in Counseling, M.A. in Clinical Mental Health Counseling, M.A. in Human Services Counseling & Certificate of Advanced Counseling Studies (CACS)

 See the Admission to Regent University section of the Catalog for admissions requirements.
 In addition, the SPC requires applicants to: